SAP-samples/kyma-runtime-extension-samples/custom-component-dapr/README.md

       key: redis-password
 ```

-The file contains the name of the store namely `statestore` which will be used to address it via the Dapr API from our application
+The file contains the name of the store namely `statestore` which will be used to address it via the Dapr API from our application.

->>🔎 **Observation** - We fetch the password to connect to Redis from the secrets file that was created in the deployment.
+>>🔎 **Observation** - We fetch the password to connect to Redis from the secrets file that was created in the deployment of Redis.

-With this any container that is connected to Dapr can interact with the state store component via standardized APIs independent of the technical type of the state store.
+With this any container that is connected to Dapr can interact with the state store component via standardized APIs independent of the technical type of the state store itself.

 >> 📝 **Tip** - You find more information about Dapr in the official [documentation](https://docs.dapr.io/concepts/components-concept/)

 🎉 **Congratulations** - you have connected Redis to Dapr as a component.

-Let's move on and create the app that uses the state store to implement the business logic of our wishlist.
+Let's move on and create the wishlist application that uses the state store.

 ## The Sample App

 ### Provide the Configuration

-In order to avoid hard-coded values in our application code we create a config map that contains some basic parameters to call the Dapr that are then available as environment parameters for our app.
+In order to avoid hard-coded configuration values in our application code we create a config map that contains some basic parameters to call Dapr from the app.
+The values are available as environment variables for our app.
 The `configmap.yaml` contains the following data:

 ```
 apiVersion: v1